iak-id/iak-api-developer-docs/docs/moving-new-site.md

 ### Home

 #### New Guideline
-In new developer home page, we provided some guide line for new user to complete the task needed before to use API untill production mode.
+In new developer home page, we provided some guideline for new user to use our API from start until production ready.

 ![https://developer.iak.id/home](../assets/images/moving-new-site/home.png)

 #### Dashboard
-We provided new insight dashboard so you can have insight for the transaction more detailed.
+We provided new dashboard so you can have insight for more detailed transaction.

 ![New Dashboard](../assets/images/moving-new-site/dashboard-new.png)